-Meditation, or mindful awareness, can have a tremendous impact on your ability to de-stress.
+Why it works: Meditation, or mindful awareness, can have a tremendous impact on your ability to de-stress.
 Meditation has been practiced for thousands of years and can bring clarity to your thoughts and promote peace and balance.
 Even a few minutes of meditation can significantly reduce stress.
-Listen to this SEL Chat Podcast to get tips and tricks for practicing mindfulness and meditation techniques at home during COVID-19.

 Breathe in and tense your muscle groups, one at a time, for 4-10 seconds.
 Breathe out and completely relax the muscle group.
 Be mindful of how the muscles feel when they are tense and after they become relaxed.

 Why it works: Progressive muscle relaxation is a deep relaxation technique that helps you relieve tension in your body, control stress and anxiety, relieve insomnia, and reduce some types of chronic pain.
 This technique also helps you become more in-tune with your body, which in turn enables you to identify signs and signals of stress and tension.

 Even (and especially) during trying times, you need to find humor.
 It will do wonders for relieving stress.
 Find ways to laugh every day — share a funny meme or joke with colleagues or watch a favorite funny movie or television show.